kaihuchen/articles/LMMissues/index.md

   > *Identify the large brown animal in the image.*

-both GPT-4V and Claude-3 classify the large brown animal as a dog:
+both GPT-4V and Claude-3 classify the large brown animal incorrectly as a dog:

 - GPT-4V: Dog – The animal has a domestic dog's body shape, fur, and tail.
 - Claude-3: Golden Retriever or similar large breed dog